Welcome to Linkerd! 🎈

 linkerd to your path with:

-Verify the CLI is installed and running correctly with:
+However you install it, you can verify the CLI is running correctly with:

 Step 2: Validate your Kubernetes cluster